 This is a good opportunity to get customer feedback!
 Share the design on social and see what people are saying.
 Do they like the new look?
 Does it better communicate the personality of your brand and product?
 Does it stand out more in your displays?
 Those are all things to consider throughout the process.

 There's a whole psychology behind packaging label design and we're just scratching the surface.
-We hope we've given you insight into how to design a label like a pro and identified ways you can make an effective label.
+We hope we've given you insight into packaging and perceived value.